kyleconroy/ssf/README.md

 This is the definition of the Sensor Sample Format, a modern metrics format with the following goals:

-* Familiarity due to similarities to standard [statsd](https://github.com/etsy/statsd) fields like name and sample rate
 * JSON formatted for ease of generation and consumption
+* Familiarity due to similarities to [StatsD](https://github.com/etsy/statsd) fields like name and sample rate
+* Orthogonal tagging for many dimensions
 * Inclusion of units for improved ergonomics after storage
-* Orthogonal tagging for many dimensions
 * An "event" type for aperiodic, human-readable stuff
 * Optional trace fields for use with tracing sytems
 * Status code for signaling health